openenclave/openenclave/new_platforms/docs/GettingStarted.md

 Support for a Windows Host application on ARM TrustZone and native Open Enclave support for Windows SGX will be added in the future.

-In addition, this preview includes support for testing your enclave under simulation when developing on Windows.
+In addition, this preview includes support for testing your enclave under simulation when developing on Windows and Linux.
-Support for simulation when developing on Linux is coming soon.

 For a Linux Host application on SGX, see the Linux SGX Open Enclave [Getting Started](../../docs/GettingStartedDocs/GettingStarted.md) guide.